AVEVA/CONNECT-data-services-developer-docs/content/api-reference/sequential-data-store/sds-streams.md

 <a id="tocSerrorresponsebody"></a>
 <a id="tocserrorresponsebody"></a>

-Contains the error message format that follows the OCS error standards
+The error response contains standard details on the cause and resolution of the error.

 <h4>Properties</h4>